Working with URLs

 echo $newUrl; // 'http://john:xyz%2A12@nette.org:8080/en/?name=param#footer'

-interface and has a __toString()
+The UrlImmutable class implements the JsonSerializable interface and has a __toString()

-method, so the object can be printed or used in data passed to json_encode()
+method, so the object can be printed or used in data passed to json_encode().

 echo $url;